EU incites fear about the Irish border to stop Brexit.

 Such a scenario would make a mockery of the democratic EU referendum result.

 The Norway/Sweden border

 Norway is not in the EU, but Sweden is in the EU.

 The customs checks are relatively light between the two countries.

-So, Theresa May should tell the European Union that the UK will not be bullied.
+Boris Johnson should tell the EU that the UK does not take kindly to veiled threats and we will not be bullied.